 When I was in naval boot camp, I was reprimanded for fraternization and given a lecture on sexual harassment.
 Perhaps she thought I didn’t know the meaning of this.

-I remember she implied that it was women like me who allowed this thing to happen.
-I remember how ashamed I was.
+I remember she implied that it was women like me who allowed things like this to happen.

 But honestly by age 19, I already knew what sexual harassment meant; I knew what it felt like.

 And this was the ‘90’s; this is when it made it to the media.
 It became a really big deal.
 I understand now what their intentions were.
 Good intentions, but often the road to hell is paved with good intentions.

 I not only knew what it felt like to be sexually harassed, I also knew what it meant to be sexually violated.
 And, I knew what consent meant.
 I knew the difference at 19.

 Around the age of 17, I had returned to New York to finish out my last two years of high school.
 Life felt like it was stabilizing.
 Some of the extremes were slowly dissipating, not all, but some.

 Easter break.
 I took a friend with me on this trip.
 We went to Virginia.
 I’m not sure if I had been back there, to my mom’s, since I moved out about a year prior.

 It was hard going back to Virginia.
 I had learned a lot in Virginia.
 I had no idea how much more it was going to teach me.